What you need to know at a glance

 There are a few things to consider before asking for a Current Year Income Assessment.

-• As estimated income for 2020/21 is used, you'll need to confirm your actual household income.
+• As estimated income for is used to begin with, you'll need to confirm your actual household income at a later stage.
 You may need to do this periodically throughout the year.

 • A significant discrepancy between the predicted income and the confirmed income may trigger a further reassessment.
 If you're given too much maintenance funding, you may have to repay the overpaid amount.

-Contact your national student finance for further advice on making an application.
-You can also book an appointment with one of NTU’s friendly Money Advisers.
+Contact your national Student Finance service for further advice on making an application.
+You can also book an appointment with one of NTU’s friendly Student Finance Advisers.